v1k1360/loader/README.md

 # victor

 STATUS
-0 = undetected
+0 = undetected,
-1 = use your own risk
+1 = use your own risk,
-2 = detected
+2 = detected.